michaelagylo/michaelagylo.github.io/content/authors/admin/_index.md

 ---
 ## About Me

 Hello, my name is Michaela.
-I am a Postdoctoral researcher in DICE, University of Kent.
+I am a Postdoctoral Researcher in DICE, University of Kent.
 My interests include land systems science, well-being, and food systems linked to social and environmental sustainability in forest landscapes.
 Outside of research, you will probably find me on a climbing wall, drinking coffee, writing some poems, or baking.